 Stage 3 – Appoint a management board

-Stage 4 – File a motion for registration of the company to the Polish register of companies (KRS)
+Stage 4 – File a motion for incorporation to the Polish register of companies (KRS)

 The acitivity you decided to perform in Poland may need some specific licenses or permits.
 To check whether you are compliant with Polish regulations contact your law firm.